Introduction

 Understand the Sgarbossa Criteria

-Concordant ST Elevation is characterized by ST segment elevation of 1 mm or more in leads V1, V2, or V3, aligning with the direction of the QRS complex, and is assigned +5 points in scoring.
+- The first component is characterized by ST segment elevation of 1 mm or more in leads V1, V2, or V3, aligning with the direction of the QRS complex, and is assigned +5 points in scoring.

-Excessive Discordant ST Elevation denotes ST segment elevation of 5 mm or more that opposes the direction of the QRS complex, contributing +2 points to the overall score.
+- The second component denotes ST segment elevation of 5 mm or more that opposes the direction of the QRS complex, contributing +2 points to the overall score.

-Understanding these components is vital for accurate diagnosis, particularly when applying the Sgarbossa criteria, as they help differentiate genuine ischemic changes from those potentially misattributed to LBBB.
+Understanding these components is vital for accurate interpretation, particularly when applying the Sgarbossa criteria, as they help differentiate genuine ischemic changes from those potentially misattributed to LBBB.
 Recent studies reveal that a score of ≥ 3 based on the Sgarbossa criteria demonstrates a sensitivity of 36% and specificity of 96% in the validation sample, while the derivation sample showed a sensitivity of 78% and specificity of 90%.
-This underscores their clinical relevance.
+This underscores their importance.
 Moreover, the revised Sgarbossa criteria have been validated for clinical use, addressing the limitations of the original standards, particularly concerning excessive discordance.

 Apply the Sgarbossa Criteria in ECG Interpretation

-Consider New LBBB: In cases where a patient presents with chest pain and a new LBBB, apply the criteria to assess for possible AMI.
+- Consider New LBBB: In cases where a patient presents with chest pain and a new LBBB, apply the criteria to assess for possible AMI.

-Document Findings: Clearly record your observations and interpretations, ensuring that all relevant criteria are noted for further review by colleagues or specialists.
+- Document Findings: Clearly record your observations and interpretations, ensuring that all relevant criteria are noted for further review by colleagues or specialists.

 Troubleshoot Common Issues in ECG Interpretation